-You can use the Pharmacy Directory to find the network pharmacy you want to use.
-There are changes to our network of pharmacies for next year.
-An updated Pharmacy Directory is located on our website at kp.org/directory.
-You may also call Member Services for updated provider information or to ask us to mail you a Pharmacy Directory.
-Please review the 2019 Pharmacy Directory to see which pharmacies are in our network.
+Our network has changed more than usual for 2020.
+An updated Pharmacy Directory is located on our website at kp.org.
+You may also call Member Services for updated provider information or to ask us to mail you a current Pharmacy Directory.
+We strongly suggest that you review our current Pharmacy Directory to see if your pharmacy is still in our network.
+This is important because, with few exceptions, you must get your prescriptions filled at a network pharmacy if you want our plan to cover (help pay for) them.